verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 If the expected Trait resource, for example IngressTrait, is missing, then review the `oam-kubernetes-runtime` logs.
 If the expected related resources, for example Certificate, Gateway, and VirtualService, are missing, then review the `verrazzano-application-operator` logs.

-The following commands are examples of checking for the resources related to an IngressTrait.
+The following commands are examples of checking for the resources related to an IngressTrait:
 ```
 $ kubectl get -n hello-helidon ingresstrait hello-helidon-ingress
 $ kubectl get -n istio-system Certificate hello-helidon-hello-helidon-appconf-cert